-In this type of frauds, the fraudsters make money by selling wholesale trunking services.
+In this type of fraud, the fraudsters make money by selling wholesale trunking services.
 The fraudsters use stolen credentials to terminate calls.
-Usually huge number of random calls are generated by fraudster where destinations are not high cost but are not low cost either.
+Usually, a huge number of random calls are generated by fraudsters where destinations are not high cost but are not low cost either.
 This is how it is executed:

-- Attacker’s softswitch registers with service provider’s softswitch using stolen credentials
+- Attacker’s softswitch registers with the service provider’s softswitch using stolen credentials

-- Attacker sends INVITE to service provider’s softswitch
+- The attacker sends INVITE to the service provider’s softswitch

-- Softswitch routes call to international long distance destination
+- Softswitch routes call to an international long-distance destination

 Wholesale SIP trunking fraud is often difficult to detect.
 This is because the call patterns in these frauds look similar to normal subscriber usage.

 This type of fraud is executed by obtaining stolen identities (KYC documents) of customers from phishing attacks or purchasing from the dark web.
-Customer information is used to sign up for new telecom contracts and using their products and service, but without the intention of paying them.
+Customer information is used to sign up for new telecom contracts and use their products and service but without the intention of paying them.
 It has been estimated that almost 40% of bad debts are actually subscription frauds.

 How to Identify Fraud in Telecom?

-Traditional Approaches to identify fraud in telecom are based on blacklisting of fraud phone numbers.
+Traditional Approaches to telecom fraud detection are based on the blacklisting of fraud phone numbers.
 But today attackers can simply bypass such detection by changing their phone numbers using VoIP.
-Some of the most common techniques to detect telecom frauds are:
+Some of the most common techniques for telecom fraud detection are:

 - Velocity Checks – These types of frauds are detected by checking the GIS data to detect the distance between two locations and the delta time between the calls made by the same subscriber.

 - New Subscriber Checks – In this type, false information is provided by the subscriber as he doesn’t intend to pay for the services used.
-Phonetic matches in subscriber’s name are looked for detection.
+Phonetic matches in the subscriber’s name are looked for in telecom fraud detection.

 - Profile Checks – The calling pattern of the users is monitored and updated on their profile.
 Any unusual calling behavior may indicate fraud.

 We all know that prevention is better than cure.
-The same saying applies to telecom fraud management scenario.
-Though attackers would always formulate new ways to penetrate into the systems, but one should follow a proactive approach to fight telecom frauds.
-There are some golden countermeasures MNOs and MVNOs should always follow to prevent telecom fraud from happening.
+The same saying applies to the telecom fraud prevention scenario.
+Though attackers would always formulate new ways to penetrate into the systems, one should follow a proactive approach to fight telecom frauds.
+There are some golden countermeasures MNOs and MVNOs should always follow telecom fraud prevention.
 You can also read our post on SIP/VoIP Fraud Attacks

 Here you go: